 It’s been an annual tradition since 01998: with a new year comes a new Edge question.

 Every January, John Brockman presents the members of his online salon with a question that elicits discussion about some of the biggest intellectual and scientific issues of our time.
-Previous iterations have included prompts such as “What should we be worried about?” or “What do you think about machines that think?”
+Previous iterations have included prompts such as “What should we be worried about?” or “What scientific concept would improve everybody’s cognitive toolkit?”
 The essay responses – in excess of a hundred each year – offer a wealth of insight into the direction of today’s cultural forces, scientific innovations, and global trends.

 This year, Brockman asks:

-The extensive collection of answers includes contributions by several Long Now Board members, fellows, and past (and future!)
+The extensive collection of answers (more than 186 this year!) is sure to prompt debate – and, as usual, includes contributions by several Long Now Board members, fellows, and past (and future!)
 SALT speakers:

 These are just a few of this year’s thought-provoking answers; you can read the full collection here.

 More from Computing —

 Digital avatars — computer representations of real human beings — are moving increasingly from fiction into reality.
 Yet these technological advancements risk infringing on the rights of future generations, as well as upending how humans understand and experience death.

 Explore over two decades of long-term thinking